Zasterify/Python-Practice/README.md

 Remember to commit and push.
 Do NOT use generic names and numbers.
 Make sure the commit message makes sense about what you did.
 I should be able to read your commit message and understand in general what went on before you saved without ever opening the code.

-## Time Limit: _3 hours_
+## Time Limit: _1 hours_

 Please try to keep to this time, we have a lot to do now.

 ## Instructions

-Good.
-Here is another one.
+This practice is aimed at learning nested if/else statements.

-Make a program that asks the user for a number.
+- Ask the user for a number.
-If the number given to the user is divisible by 5 and 3, print out "FizzBiss" If the number is only divisible by 5, print out "Fizz" If the number is only divisible by 3, print out "Biss" If the number is not divisible by 5, or 3, print out the number.
+- Check if the number is even or odd.
+- If the number is even.
+  - Check if the number is between 0 and 50 inclusive.
+    - print "Low Even"
+  - If the number is between 51 and 99 inclusive.
+    - print "High Even"
+  - If not:
+    - print "Unknown Even"
+- If the number is odd
+  - Check if the number is between 0 and 50 inclusive.
+    - print "Low Odd"
+  - If the number is between 51 and 99 inclusive.
+    - print "High Odd"
+  - If not:
+    - print "Unknown Odd"
+- If not even or odd:
+  - Print "unknown number"